SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 Integration tests are vital to confirm expected behaviour of a component from an integrative perspective that occurs through the interplay with its surroundings. `SMW\Tests\Integration\` contains most of the tests that target the validation of reciprocity with MediaWiki together with listed services such as:

-- `SPARQLStore` ( `fuseki`, `virtuoso`, or `4store` )
+- `SPARQLStore` ( `fuseki`, `virtuoso`, `blazegraph`, or `sesame` )
 - Other extensions that require SMW ( `SM`, `SESP`, `SBL` etc.)

 For details about the test environment see [integration testing](../includes/build/travis/README.md).

 ### Write integration tests using `json` script

-Integration tests can be written in a pseudo `json` script in connection with a `TestCaseRunner` that handles the necessary object setup and tear down process for each test execution.
-The script was introduced to increase the understanding of what is being tested by using a script close to the wikitext notation (internally PHPUnit is used by the `ByJsonTestCaseProvider` to run/provide the actually test).
+Integration tests can be written in a pseudo `json` script in combination with a specialized `TestCaseRunner` that handles the necessary object setup and tear down process for each test execution.

+The script like test definition was introduced to lower the barrier of understanding of what is being tested by using a wikitext notation (internally PHPUnit is used by the `ByJsonTestCaseProvider` to run/provide the actually test).

 A new test file (with different test cases) is automatically loaded and run by a `TestCaseRunner` as soon as it is placed in a location specified by the runner.

 Each `TestCaseRunner` contains a different interpretation of the `json` script to keep the format straightforward but still allows for individual test assertions.
-Currently the following `TestCaseRunner` are provided:
+Currently the following `TestCaseProcessor` are provided:

 - `RdfTestCaseProcessor` for rdf output assertion
 - `QueryTestCaseProcessor` to verify formats, queries, and concepts